LanceNorskog/simple-hal/simple-hal-jersey/API.md

 * It is used as a template feature for annotations, and allows annotations to be re-used across multiple Jersey endpoints.

 **EL Language**

 The EL *expression language* is used inside link specification strings to substitute data items into links.
+EL was originally created as part of the JSP specification.
+Our use of EL requires that response objects be maps of String->Object, or POJOs with getters.
+It does not do arbitary code execution or [print */etc/passwd* to the API caller](http://bouk.co/blog/elasticsearch-rce/).

 #### Usage
 ##### Jersey Endpoint